nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 Several research groups and people have estimated the time of the most recent common ancestor - see [this post by A Rambaut](http://virological.org/t/phylodynamic-analysis-129-genomes-24-feb-2020) or [this post by T Stadler](http://virological.org/t/evolutionary-epidemiological-analysis-of-93-genomes).

-The common ancestor of all sequences is most likely between mid November and mid December.
+The common ancestor of all sequences is most likely between mid-November and mid-December.
 This would be consistent with all currently sequenced cases descending from the [initial cluster of cases at the Wuhan seafood market](http://virological.org/t/phylodynamic-analysis-129-genomes-24-feb-2020).